There are lots of fun ways you can raise money for Shooting Star Children's Hospices.

 Our volunteers give a lot, and they get a lot too.
 See what benefits people have discovered through volunteering for us.

-Run, walk, step, swim, cycle or skydive - find your perfect event to take on to raise money for Shooting Star Children's Hospices.
+Run, walk, step, swim, cycle or skydive - find your perfect event to raise money for Shooting Star Children's Hospices.

 We'll work with you to develop a plan that helps your team achieve something amazing (and have fun too).